oysteijo/simd_neuralnet/INSTALL.md

 To build the library itself, follow these instructions.
 These configure/make steps whill build the library.

+**Compiling npy_array**
-First build the npy_array library if you haven't done so earlier. `npy_array` is a separate project, but you will get it in a separate folder if you did clone with the `--recursive` option.
+First build the `npy_array library if you haven't done so earlier. `npy_array` is a separate project, but added as a subtree (not as a submodule).
+It in a separate folder.

     $ cd npy_array
     $ ./configure
     $ make
+    $ sudo make install

 If you do not have libzip installed on your system, it is recommended that you do.
 Your system probably has a package manager that can install the package.
-On Ubuntu systems it is `sudo apt install libzip-dev`.
+On Ubuntu systems it is `sudo apt install libzip-dev`, you may have to do a `sudo apt update` + `sudo apt upgreade` first.

+**Compiling SIMD NeuralNet**

     $ cd src
     $ ./configure
     $ make
+    $ sudo make install

 Note that the configure and makefile system is written from skratch and is not based on CMake, or GNU autoconf/automake.